naomiblum/python-projects/Chess_Project/theory.md

 ## UX Principles

 User experience (UX) is an important aspect of the game design.
 The game provides real-time feedback, smooth animations, and clear information presentation to enhance the player's experience.
 ### Key Concepts

+- **Heuristic Evaluation**: The AI evaluates moves based on a heuristic function that assigns a score to each board state.
+- **Minimax Algorithm**: A decision-making algorithm used to minimize the possible loss for a worst-case scenario.
+- **Alpha-Beta Pruning**: An optimization technique for the minimax algorithm that reduces the number of nodes evaluated in the search tree.
+- **Depth-Limited Search**: Limiting the depth of the search tree to balance performance and decision quality.
+- **Move Filtering**: Removing illegal moves from the list of possible moves for a piece.
+- **Check Avoidance**: Ensuring that a move does not leave the player's king in check.
+- **Real-Time Feedback**: Providing immediate visual feedback for player actions.
+- **Animations**: Smooth animations for piece movements to enhance visual appeal.
+- **Info Panel**: Displaying relevant information about the game state, such as the current turn and captured pieces.

+- **Heuristic Evaluation**: The AI evaluates moves based on a heuristic function that assigns a score to each board state.
+- **Minimax Algorithm**: A decision-making algorithm used to minimize the possible loss for a worst-case scenario.
+- **Alpha-Beta Pruning**: An optimization technique for the minimax algorithm that reduces the number of nodes evaluated in the search tree.
+- **Depth-Limited Search**: Limiting the depth of the search tree to balance performance and decision quality.
+- **Move Filtering**: Removing illegal moves from the list of possible moves for a piece.
+- **Check Avoidance**: Ensuring that a move does not leave the player's king in check.

 - **Real-Time Feedback**: Providing immediate visual feedback for player actions.
 - **Animations**: Smooth animations for piece movements to enhance visual appeal.